LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Omens

-During the first session of the game, each PC should flip a coin or roll a d6 to determine if they get a Bad (1-3) or Good (4-6) Omen.
-With a Good Omen, a PC can add two extra Action dice to their dice pool.
-With a Bad Omen, the GM can add two extra Action die to for a NPC that is using an Action.
-Alternatively, the GM may also use two extra Action die for a Challenge Check.
-Once an Omen is used, it is converted to the opposite side.
-This means that when a Good Omen is used it becomes a Bad Omen.
-An Omen for/against a PC can only be used twice per session.
-The PCs should record what Omen type they have at the end of each session.

-Summary:

-* An Omen can be Good (helps the PC) or Bad (helps the GM).
-* Omens for/against a character can only be used twice per game session (usually one Good and one Bad).
-* An Omen adds 2d6 to a Skills Check for an Action.
+Before the start of every game session, each player should flip a coin (`1d2`).
+Heads (1) provides a Good Omen for the player and tails (2) provides a Bad Omen for the GM to use against the player.
+Each Omen can only be used once for that game session.
+An Omen adds `2d6` to any Skill Check.

 ### Turn Order